Allfeat/docs/docs/features/midds.md

 ## Introduction

 Music Industry Decentralized Data Structures (MIDDS) are a core innovation of the Allfeat platform.
-MIDDS are designed to manage and optimize music-related data in a decentralized manner, aligning with the principles of Web3.
+MIDDS are designed to manage and optimize music metadata in a decentralized manner, aligning with the principles of Web3.
 This section details what MIDDS are, why they are essential in a decentralized network, and the differences between centralized (Web2) and decentralized (Web3) data storage specifically for the music industry.

 ## What is MIDDS?

 MIDDS are specialized data structures tailored for the music industry, stored and managed on a decentralized network.
 They ensure data integrity, transparency, and accessibility while being optimized for performance and scalability.
-MIDDS encompass various elements, including artist profiles, music releases, and copyright management.
+MIDDS are made to support music metadata and so encompass various elements, including performing artist metadata, songs metadata, tracks metadata, licensing management...

 ### Metaphor: The Decentralized Music Library